clintgeek/rorGameCatalog/README.md

 The application is a small web-based video game directory for classic arcade games.
 There is already a sqlite database and some Rails ActiveRecord models for data access.
 The entire app should be a single page application (SPA.)
 You can use any js framework to accomplish this if desired.
 Rails should only provide the data via json.
 The initial page should load static Html/Javascript and then request additional resources via ajax to open dialogs, retrieve data, etc.  The home page is setup for this at localhost:3000/ and the template for it is at app/views/home/index.html.erb.
 This is the only view that should be rendered by rails.

 ## Step 0: Getting Started
-* Fork this repository and add your code to the fork it to create your web application.
+* Fork this repository and add your code to the forked copy to create your web application.
 When you're finished, you will submit your fork as a pull request.
-* Make sure you have ruby 2.3.x or greater [installed]( https://www.ruby-lang.org/en/documentation/installation).
+* Make sure you have ruby 2.6.5 or greater [installed]( https://www.ruby-lang.org/en/documentation/installation).
 * [Install bundler](https://bundler.io/) using:

 	```gem install bundler```